undergrad-partner-school

 Need-based

-There were 574 students who secured need-based financial aid of any kind.
+574 students were awarded some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at North Idaho College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 693.
+The overall number of students (including freshmen) who were determined to have financial need was 693.

 $7,042